 - You have repeated urinary tract infections

 - You or your partner feels pain or pressure during sex

 To use the diaphragm:

 - Apply spermicide.
-Fill the diaphragm's bowl with about 2 teaspoons (10 milliliters) of spermicide.
+Fill the diaphragm's bowl with about 1 tablespoon (about 15 milliliters) of spermicide.
 Spread a thin layer of spermicide around the rim of the diaphragm with your finger.
 Use only water-based lubricants with the diaphragm.

 - Check the diaphragm's position before sex.
 Make sure you can feel your cervix through the soft dome of the diaphragm.
 After inserting the diaphragm, apply spermicide inside the vagina before each time you have sex.
 If the diaphragm is dislodged during sex, reapply spermicide.

 Gently remove the diaphragm.
 After sex, leave the diaphragm in place for at least six hours and up to 24 hours.
 To remove the diaphragm, hook your finger under the front rim of the diaphragm and gently pull it down and out of your vagina.
 If the diaphragm is difficult to remove, insert your finger between the rim of the diaphragm and your vaginal wall to break any suction.

 After removal, wash the diaphragm with mild soap and warm water and allow it to air-dry.
 Store the diaphragm in its provided container.

 - Hatcher RA, et al. Contraceptive Technology.
 20th ed.
 New York, N.Y.: Ardent Media; 2011:391.

 - Barrier methods of contraception: Diaphragm, sponge, cervical cap and condom.
 Washington D.C.
 American College of Obstetricians and Gynecologists.
 2014.

 - Barbieri RL.
 Barrier contraception: Diaphragm. http://www.uptodate.com/home.
 Accessed Nov.
 13, 2014.